Berkeley Springs

 Dining

 Berkeley Springs has a restaurant to please even the pickiest of eaters.
-Angus and Ale features ginormous burgers, fall-off the bone ribs and an array of fresh seafood.
-Lot 12 Public House, named after the original lot #12 when Berkeley Springs was the Town of Bath, offers everything from crisp roasted duck to Tuscan grilled swordfish.
-They pride themselves on being a dining destination, with not only great food, but great service and experience as well.
+Lot 12 Public House, named after their location on lot #12 in the historic Town of Bath, often works with local farmers for fresh flavors and offers seasonal dishes made with locally foraged ingredients.
+They pride themselves on being a true dining destination, with great food and even better service and experience.

 Entertainment

-Sit back, relax and watch a movie at the vintage Star Movie Theatre on the weekends.
-The Star Theatre is even a stop on the Historic Theatres of West Virginia Trail.
+Sit back, relax and watch a movie at the vintage Star Movie Theatre on the weekend.
+This theater is also open on Thursdays for free movie nights.
+The Star Theatre is a stop on the Historic Theatres of West Virginia Trail.
 The Ice House Art Center is home to the Morgan Arts Council and is the site of concerts, gallery exhibits, lectures, community theater and art and movement classes for adults and youth.
 The Ice House Co-Op gallery offers the work of more than 30 local and regional artisans.
 There is live music at several locations every weekend.
-It’s no question why Berkeley Springs is nationally recognized as one of many ideal destinations for a 3-day weekend in West Virginia.
+It’s no question why Berkeley Springs is nationally recognized as one of the ideal destinations for a 3-day weekend in West Virginia.

 Shopping